Our administrative offices will be closed for the holidays from December 22nd to December 30th.

 Over the last 36 years, Habitat for Humanity Greater Salt Lake Area has provided affordable homeownership to 115 families, housing 368 people, including 251 children.
 Our zero-interest mortgages make the cost of homeownership far less than rent.
 The stability of homeownership allows families to build community and fosters long-term success.
 Habitat families "pay it forward” because their mortgage payments are invested in building homes for future Habitat families.

 In 2009, we opened the Salt Lake ReStore, Salt Lake’s only building materials thrift shop.
-Contractors, retailers, and individuals donate a variety of surplus items, including lumber, tile, lighting, furniture, artwork, appliances, electronics, household items, and even toys.
+Contractors, retailers, and individuals donate various surplus items, including lumber, tile, lighting, furniture, artwork, appliances, electronics, household items, and even toys.
 For example, we sell toilets for only $20!
 Proceeds from the ReStore sustain our operations and support the construction of Habitat homes.
 Annually, the ReStore keeps over 600 tons of reusable material out of local landfills.

 Habitat for Humanity Greater Salt Lake Area is a trusted community solution for decent, safe, affordable housing in Salt Lake County.